mbert/kubeadm2ha/README.md

 If the upgrade fails the situation afterwards depends on the phase in which things went wrong.

 If _kubeadm_ failed to upgrade the cluster it will try to perform a rollback.
-Hence in that case chances are pretty good that the cluster is still intact.
+Hence if that happened on the first master, chances are pretty good that the cluster is still intact.
 In that case all you need is to start _docker_, _kubelet_ and _keepalived_ on the secondary masters and then uncordon them (`kubectl uncordon <secondary-master-fqdn>`) to be back where you started from.

-If setting up the secondary masters failed you still have a working, upgraded cluster, but without redundant masters.
+If _kubeadm_ on one of the secondary masters failed you still have a working, upgraded cluster, but without the secondary masters in a somewhat undefined condition.
 You will have to find out what went wrong and join the secondaries manually.
 Once this has succeeded, finish the automatic upgrade process by processing the second half of the playbook only:

     ansible-playbook -f <good-number-of-concurrent-processes> -i <your-environment>.inventory cluster-upgrade.yaml --tags nodes